The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio ⁓ Part Four ⁓ The Vedic Sense & Geometry of the Water Sign Hieroglyphs

 The second image in the sequence above is a 90° rotation of the Pisces hieroglyph overlaid upon the circle it measures.
 Together these two pisces hieroglyphs measure out the four cardinal points and the twelve months of the Vedic/Zodiacal Year.
 Via this geometry, the sanatana dharma or eternal truth and law that Vishnu is credited with protecting as Matsya, Kurma, and as various other forms or incarnations throughout the ages, comes into clear focus.
 We can see and understand that eternal and universal law of the ancient Rishis which Vishnu’s avatars protect and reinstate is, at a fundamental level, equivalent to the eternal geometric law of the radius and vesica pisces which together measure out the circle of the twelve-month Vedic Year.

-As I documented in Geometric Keys of Vedic Widsdom, approximately six months after Vishnu’s geometric key/law was delivered out of the dark waters of Ignorance in 2016, it proceeded to reveal and release the geometric sense and shape of the immortal Vedic waters (the seven rivers, streams, floods, etc.) and thousands of other symbolic treasures of the Rig Veda from aeons of Ignorance.
-In other words Vishnu’s geometric key – the vesica piscis, aka “vessel of the fish” – does not only function as a key of the sense and significance of Vishnu's symbols and lore, but it also functions as a key which unlocks, unveils and uncovers the sense and significance of the intentionally veiled or occulted language and sanatana dharma of the Vedic Rishis which, according to Sri Aurobindo, has been widely misunderstood and misinterpreted by Vedic scholars, priests and pundits, and consequentially by most if not all of humanity, for thousands of years.
+As I documented in Geometric Keys of Vedic Wisdom, approximately six months after Vishnu’s geometric key/law was delivered out of the dark waters of Ignorance in 2016, it proceeded to reveal and release the geometric sense and shape of the immortal Vedic waters (the seven rivers, streams, floods, etc.) and thousands of other symbolic treasures of the Rig Veda from aeons of Ignorance.
+In other words Vishnu’s geometric key – the vesica piscis, aka “vessel of the fish” – does not only function as a key of the sense and significance of Vishnu's symbols and lore, but it also functions as a key which unlocks, unveils and uncovers the sense and significance of the intentionally veiled or occulted language and sanatana dharma of the Vedic Rishis which, according to Sri Aurobindo, has been widely misunderstood and misinterpreted by Vedic scholars, priests and pundits, and consequently by most if not all of humanity, for thousands of years.

 The Hieroglyph of Cancer